Can You Tan In The Shade? – Complete Guide

 Certain fabrics and conditions make the fabric more protective:

 - Longer items of clothing provide protection to more skin.
-Long shirts and long pants cover more surface area on your body and obviously offer more protection.
+Long shirts and long pants cover a larger surface area of your body and, as a result, offer more protection.

-- There are certain brands that focus primarily on sun-protective clothing.
-These items have been made to be as sun-protective as possible and offer a UPF rating of 30 and higher.
+- There are certain brands that specialize in sun-protective clothing.
+These items have been designed to be as sun-protective as possible, offering a UPF rating of 30 or higher.

 Accessorize

 Taking the right accessories along when you are in the sun can save you discomfort and sunburn, even in the shade.
-Accessories that are made specifically for sun protection are more effective.
+Accessories specifically designed for sun protection are more effective.

-- Hats are great to use to protect your face from the sun.
-A wide-brimmed hat is ideal for keeping the sun off of your face, neck, ears and head.
-Make sure the hat is made from tightly woven fabric so that it lets minimal sunlight through.
+- Hats are great for protecting your face from the sun.
+A wide-brimmed hat is ideal for shielding your face, neck, ears, and head from the sun.
+Ensure the hat is made from tightly woven fabric that allows minimal sunlight to pass through.

-- The right sunglasses can provide you with 100% UV protection, and make being outside much more bearable when the sun is at its brightest.
+- The right sunglasses can provide you with 100% UV protection and make being outside much more bearable when the sun is at its brightest.
 It is not the darkness of the lens that determines the protection, so check the label to see what level of protection is offered.
-Wraparound sunglasses offer extra protection to the delicate skin around the eyes, so are even more effective at blocking out the sun.
+Wraparound sunglasses provide extra protection to the delicate skin around the eyes, making them even more effective at blocking out the sun.

-The sunscreen you choose should be at least SPF 15 or higher, and it will need to be applied every 2 hours, or when you are done swimming.
+The sunscreen you choose should have an SPF of at least 15 or higher, and it should be applied every 2 hours, or immediately after swimming.

 Related Questions